How Bird Feeding Can Expose Birds to Unnatural ThreatsMay 10, 2022

-At Wild Goose Chase Indy, our work in providing farmers, property managers and others with solutions to their bird conflicts overlaps with our deep respect for these amazing creatures.
+At Wild Goose Chase, our work in providing farmers, property managers and others with solutions to their bird conflicts overlaps with our deep respect for these amazing creatures.
 Our bird deterrent solutions are designed and overseen by a biologist-led team of bird experts to ensure safe, humane, and effective strategies for coexistence between birds and people.

-Give us a call to learn more about our strategies for preventing crop loss, for managing populations of Canada geese and a wide variety of other services relied on by our clients across the Midwest.
+Give us a call to learn more about our strategies for preventing crop loss, for managing populations of Canada geese and gulls, and a wide variety of other services relied on by our clients across the Midwest.